Purple-Tentacle/BangleAppsDev/apps/chronowid/README.md

 ## Requests

-If you have any feature requests, please contact me on the Espruino forum: http://forum.espruino.com/profiles/155005/
+If you have any feature requests, please write here: http://forum.espruino.com/conversations/345972/